 NLP is a growing field with an incredible number of real-world applications.
-So what is natural language processing (NLP) and how is does it relate to AI?
+So what is natural language processing (NLP) and how does it relate to AI?
 NLP is a subset of artificial intelligence (AI) that assists systems in understanding natural language or human language.
 Computers understand programming languages that are very straightforward and do not have exceptions.
 Human languages are diverse, with hidden meanings, exceptions, and subjectivity.
-A computer can not naturally understand the nuances of grammar and different meanings, and this is where NLP comes into play.
+A computer cannot naturally understand the nuances of grammar and different meanings, and this is where NLP comes into play.

 In today’s day and age, NLP is used everywhere.
 Let's take a look at some of the applications of NLP in our world.

-Autocomplete uses NLP with specific machine learning algorithms such as Supervised Learning, Recurrent Neural Networks (RNN), or Latent Semantic Analysis (LSA) to predict where the sentence is going.
+Autocomplete uses NLP with specific machine learning algorithms such as supervised learning, recurrent neural networks (RNN), or latent semantic analysis (LSA) to predict where the sentence is going.

 Voice recognition, also called automatic speech recognition (ASR) and speech to text (STT), is a kind of algorithm that converts human speech from its analog form (acoustic sound waves) to a digital format so that the AI can understand and recognize it (also learn how NLP fuels chatbots).